Skip to main content Skip to footer

 137,000

-Women and girls are living with the consequences of FGC in the UK
+women and girls are living with the consequences of FGC in the UK

 200M

-Women and girls worldwide have undergone FGC
+women and girls worldwide have undergone FGC

 4.1M

-Girls are at risk of experiencing FGC each year
+girls are at risk each year

 • Type 4 – Other: this includes all other harmful procedures to the female genitalia for non-medical purposes, e.g. pricking, piercing, incising, scraping and cauterizing the genital area – including labia elongation.